+Individuals who have been suspended or debarred from participation in Federal programs are not eligible for a guaranteed loan.
+The approved lender, or their agent, is responsible for screening the applicant and parties to the transaction on the U.S. General Services Administration's (GSA) System for Award Management (SAM.GOV) website as part of their eligibility determination of the applicant.
 Lenders who utilize an automated method that creates a report, similar to a watch list, which performs a check of the SAM website, will meet the criteria of this check.
-The results of the SAM check including date and screen print will be retained in the lender's permanent case file.
-Additionally, during submission of the application the lender will ensure a SAM check was performed by documenting the date in GUS and/or on Form RD 3555-21, Request for Single Family Housing Loan Guarantee.
+The results of the SAM check including date and screen print will be retained in the lender's permanent file.
+Additionally, during submission of the application the lender will ensure a SAM's check was performed by documenting the date on Form RD 3555-21, Request for Single Family Housing Loan Guarantee.
 The check should occur prior to the request for Conditional Commitment and no greater than 30 days prior to loan closing; otherwise, the lender will update their documentation by performing another check of SAM.
-Rural Development staff is not required to rescreen applicants upon request of a loan guarantee.
+Rural Development staff is not required to rescreen an applicant upon request of a loan guarantee.